mirainc/mira-kit/README.md

 _FIXME: Should include Sketch template._

 ### Localizable Strings
 Localizable text must be placed in a `strings.json` file.
 The dictionary should map the ISO 639-1 language abbreviation to a dictionary mapping arbitrary string keys to readable, localized values.
-Using our earlier example, the Instagram app should have a `string.json`:

 ```json
 {